 Katalin's Take On What Is The Secret Of a Good Pavlova

-Making Pavlova cake is not difficult and does not take much time; however, similar to most meringue-based recipes, it needs attention, accuracy, and a bit of practice.
+Making Pavlova cake is not difficult and doesn't take much time; however, like most meringue-based recipes, it requires attention, accuracy, and a bit of practice.

 Meringue only uses a few ingredients you probably already have at home: mainly egg whites and sugar.
 Egg whites have a unique way of holding structure when air is whipped into them, but if there is any fat (e.g., egg yolk), it will fail.

-So, first things first, you must be careful when separating your egg whites and egg yolks.
-I personally get better results from using fresh, whole eggs and separating them than using store-bought egg whites in cartons.
+So, first things first, you need to be careful when separating your egg whites from the egg yolks.
+I personally get better results from using fresh, whole eggs and separating them than from using store-bought egg whites in cartons.
 The egg whites must also be at room temperature and not cold from the fridge.

-We need a little acid (no need for cream of tartar; a few drops of lemon juice or vinegar work fine), and we need to whip the egg whites and sugar together slowly (I'll tell you more below).
-We bake meringue low and slow, and we let it dry out and cool while still in the oven with the door cracked.
+We need a little acid (no need for cream of tartar; a few drops of lemon juice or vinegar work fine), and we need to whip the egg whites and sugar together slowly.
+I'll tell you more below.
+We bake meringue low and slow, and let it dry out and cool while still in the oven with the door slightly open.
 Those are my key tips for the best meringue cake ever!

 This Is How To Make The Meringue Base For The Pavlova

 Preheat your oven to 195°F (90°C), no fan.
 Yes, it is low!
-A low oven temperature is very important for the best meringue.
+A low oven temperature is crucial for making the best meringue.

-Prepare a baking tray by lining it with parchment paper or a silicone baking mat, and fit your stand mixer with the whisk attachment.
+Prepare a baking tray by lining it with parchment paper or a silicone baking mat, and attach the whisk to your stand mixer.

 If you are using cream of tartar as your acid, add it to the bowl of your stand mixer along with the room-temperature egg whites.
 If you are using lemon or vinegar as your acid, you will be adding it later.